Secrets management

 After setting up a HashiCorp Vault instance, populate the secrets, and configure authentication for Maverics.

-The Maverics Orchestrator currently supports loading secrets from AppRoles or Tokens, AppRoles is recommended.
+The Maverics Orchestrator currently supports loading secrets from AppRoles, TLS certificate or Tokens.
+AppRoles or TLS certificates are recommended.

 Loading secrets from HashiCorp Vault using AppRole auth

-To enable AppRole auth, specify the role_id and secret_id attributes which are used to fetch a Vault access token. secret_id is not required if secret binding is disabled in your AppRole configuration.
+To enable AppRole auth, specify the role_id and secret_id attributes which are used to fetch a Vault access token.
+The secret_id is the password for the approle.
+However, secret_id is not required if secret binding is disabled in your AppRole configuration.

 To load secrets from HashiCorp Vault using HTTPS, set the environment variable MAVERICS_SECRET_PROVIDER in the file /etc/maverics/maverics.env, using the following pattern: